edisonpapers/lathrops-notes/1/README.md

 Carbonado made by fusing Syrian asphalt in ==steel=={description=" 'pure iron' interlined above"} shells of great thickness produced by depositing electrolytically over the surface of the asphalt previously made conducting by plumbago Then slowly heating the ==steel=={description=" 'iron' interlined above"} bath to the temperature of melting—softening.

-Diamonds made by subjecting Crystals of the metals Crystalizing in the same system as the diamond to the action of time heat & pressure while immersed in Bisulphide <span style="color:red">*X*</span> of Carbon in <del>glass</del> bulbs of pure Quartz blow by the aid of a magnetically diflected arc plumbagoing the surface & plating=={description="'electro' interlined above"} -- ==Iron=={description="'pure' interlined above"} over the same until the ball was 20 times the diameter of the original— then submitting the whole to a gradually rising temperature until the softening point reached—
+Diamonds made by subjecting Crystals of the metals Crystalizing in the same system as the diamond to the action of time heat & pressure while immersed in Bisulphide <span style="color:red">*X*</span> of Carbon in <del>glass</del> bulbs of pure Quartz blow by the aid of a magnetically diflected arc plumbagoing the surface & plating=={description=" 'electro' interlined above"} -- ==Iron=={description=" 'pure' interlined above"} over the same until the ball was 20 times the diameter of the original— then submitting the whole to a gradually rising temperature until the softening point reached—

 Society of Harmonic Curves

-Currency of a country based on the taxable property of the Country ~~which are covered?~~ taxable Values on more scientific & exact basis— platina only used as small change & of as token character
+Currency of a country based on the taxable property of the Country <del>which are covered?</del> taxable Values on more scientific & exact basis— platina only used as small change & of as token character
 ##
 .ve-media https://edisondigital.rutgers.edu/iiif/2/PA3001/manifest seq="4" right
 Aluminium=